The overarching aim of the Clinical and Translational Investigation Core (CTIC) is to facilitate

 expanding CFAR biorepository of serial

 plasma, PBMCs and cervical-vaginal lavage fluid samples obtained from

 individuals either newly-diagnosed with HIV, co-infected with HIV/HCV and elite

 broad-based CFAR Community Advisory Board consisting of leaders of a wide array

-of Bronx-based HIV-related Community-based organizations that advises on how to
+of Bronx-based HIV-related Community-based organizations available to advise CFAR investigators on how to

 facilitate community-based research studies.